 Most people end the hike in Two Harbors and from there the only return option for going back directly to the mainland is the Catalina Express ferry to the San Pedro terminal.

 During our 3-day backpacking trip, we spent a total of $459.77 for two people.
-Here’s the detailed breakdown on what we spent:
+Here’s a detailed breakdown of what we spent:

 - Camping: $127.26